 Frequently asked questions

-This resource was developed for health professionals to provide general information on accessing CGM products through the NDSS, how you can help people applying for access, details about eligibility criteria and how to complete Continuous and flash glucose monitoring eligibility assessment forms.
+This resource was developed for health professionals to provide general information on accessing CGM products through the NDSS, how you can help people applying for access, details about eligibility criteria and how to complete Continuous and Flash Glucose Monitoring Access forms.

 Continuous glucose monitoring booklet